rogueocelot/cdwindow/README.md

 ```bash
 source cdwindow
 ```
-To cd into the most recently opened directory in nautilus.
+To cd into the most recently opened directory in Nautilus.
 Without the `.` or `source`, it would only change the directory of a child process, which is less than helpful.

 ### Example Usage
 ![Example usage](example.png?raw=true)